Biennial Inter-City Visit &

-Build relationships among participants that help us successfully address our local challenges and opportunities
+- build relationships among each other to help us address our local challenges.

 2016 Trip to Boulder, CO (Sept.
 25-28)

 In September 2016, the Chamber’s Partnership for a Sustainable Community hosted nearly 80 travelers as they explored Boulder and Denver, Colorado.

 Chapel Hill Mayor Pam Hemminger, Hillsborough Mayor Tom Stevens, and Commissioner Earl McKee, former chair of the Orange County Board of Commissioners, served as honorary co-chairs of the 2016 Inter-City Visit.

 - Learn more about the trip by viewing the Storify